 Institutional sponsorship and governance

 The Certificate Program in Science, Technology and Policy is administered by the Technology and Policy Program, and overseen by an Institute-wide Faculty Board, which is jointly responsible for decisions about admissions, curricular content, and final approval of a student’s completion of the Certificate requirements.
-Current members are Professors Richard Lester (Nuclear Science and Engineering), Kenneth Oye (Political Science and Engineering Systems), Susan Solomon (Earth, Atmospheric, and Planetary Sciences), Richard de Neufville (Engineering Systems and Civil and Environment Engineering), and Charles Stewart III (chair, Political Science).
+Current members are Professors Kenneth Oye (Political Science and Data, Systems, and Society), Susan Solomon (Earth, Atmospheric, and Planetary Sciences), Noelle Selin (Institute for Data, Systems, and Society & Earth, Atmospheric, and Planetary Sciences) Richard de Neufville (Engineering Systems and Civil and Environment Engineering), and Charles Stewart III (chair, Political Science).

 For question regarding the STP Certificate program, please contact Barbara DeLaBarre.